revoltchat/revolt.chat/posts/month-in-revolt-august-2024.md

 -   All files uploaded to Revolt (and migrated to B2) are encrypted using a pre-shared key and the aes-256-gcm algorithm.
 This means only Revolt can read files back from B2.
 -   All files are additionally encrypted at-rest by Backblaze using SSE-B2.

-We've also introduced de-duplication within the file service itself.
-It was previously provided by the filesystem however since we are now using an S3 provider, uploading the same file twice will mean we will get charged twice.
-So, all uploaded/processed files are hashed and are matched where appropriate to de-duplicate them internally.
+We've also introduced de-duplication within the file service itself which was previously provided by the filesystem and is no longer available.
+As such, uploading the same file twice will mean we will get charged twice, so instead: all uploaded/processed files are hashed and are matched where appropriate to de-duplicate them internally.

 The migration started on the 19th of August and by the 28th of August all files up until that point have been uploaded.